Spriggans12/DF_AdventureMode_Randomizer/README.md

 ### Steps

-Download a copy of the Main.jar in the [Release](/releases/latest) screen.
+Download a copy of the Main.jar file in the [Release](https://github.com/Spriggans12/DF_AdventureMode_Randomizer/releases/latest) screen.
 Put that jar in a location on your computer.

 Open a command line console, and navigate to the previous location